mariodim/ml_mobile_dataset/README.md

 ### Getting Started

+##Multivariate time series prediction of cellular traffic via Machine Learning

+We describe all the steps needed to build an original real-world dataset used to perform the so-called "Multivariate time series prediction" through Machine Learning techniques.
+The dataset contains several features of cellular traffic organized into time series.
+The goal is to exploit Machine Learning to predict the future behavior of a feature based on the past value of the feature itself and on the past values of other features.

 ## Cellular Traffic collection in a real environment

 The equipment we used to build the real-world dataset includes: